Skip to Content

 Reenactment and visitors at Fort Point

 At the height of the Gold Rush in 1853, Army engineers established Fort Point at the mouth of the Golden Gate to protect the San Francisco Bay from foreign attack.
 Eventually, the fort was abandoned and fell into disrepair.
 A movement began for its preservation and it became a National Historic Site in 1970.
-Set right below the Golden Gate Bridge‘s southern approach, it offers a striking vantage point of the bridge, most notably of the arch designed by chief engineer Joseph Strauss to save the fort from being demolished during the bridge’s construction.
+Set right below the Golden Gate Bridges southern approach, it offers a striking vantage point for viewing the bridge, most notably views of the arch designed by chief engineer Joseph Strauss to save the fort from being demolished during the bridge’s construction.
 Hours vary, so check the National Park Service website.

 History of the Presidio